AlistairB/alistairb.github.io/_posts/2021-02-11-reflections-on-haskell-for-startup.md

 In a bit over a year I was able to build Deadpendency supporting 11 languages (and set up a bunch of cloud junk around it 😉).
 At this point I think it is actually pretty stable.
 I consider the project a big success.

 A huge part of this has been due to Haskell and its excellent ecosystem.
-Of course, I spent 4 years dabbling as I learnt it, but once skilled up it is super effective.
+Of course, prior to my startup I spent 4 years dabbling with Haskell to learn it, but once skilled up it is super effective.
 I do believe any developer can learn Haskell and even learn it quickly in the right environment.

 What's next?
 I am working on promoting [Deadpendency](https://deadpendency.com/) and I hope to get more users.
 Have I spent too much time geeking out on Haskell and not enough time thinking about the idea?
 I guess we will see 😊.
 Either way, I have had enough fun and learnt enough that I will consider the experience worth it.